iamkun/dayjs/docs/en/Plugin.md

-//specifying current time in your tz to be used only with the almaty tz attached const almaty = dayjs.tz(new Date(), "Asia/Almaty") almaty.timeZone //returns "Asia/Almaty" almaty.tz.guess //your IANA almaty.zoneAbbr //+6 GMT almaty.zoneName //something like eastern standard time almaty.utc() //will subtract 6 hours if there's no DST for utc time
+//specifying current time in your tz to be used only with the almaty tz attached const almaty = dayjs.tz(new Date(), "Asia/Almaty") almaty.timeZone //returns "Asia/Almaty" almaty.tz.guess() //your local IANA almaty.zoneAbbr() //+6 GMT almaty.zoneName() //something like eastern standard time almaty.utc() //will subtract 6 hours if there's no DST for utc time with almaty's tz
 ```

 ## Customize